mk-fg/git-nerps/README.rst

 * Symmetric encryption key derivation from OpenSSH key.

+  Only used when running ``key-gen --from-ssh-key`` subcommand.

-  OpenSSH key gets parsed according to openssh format described in PROTOCOL.key, decrypting it beforehand by running "ssh-keygen -p" to a temporary file (with a big warning when that happens, in case it's undesirable), if necessary.
+  OpenSSH key gets parsed according to openssh format described in PROTOCOL.key file (in OpenSSH repo), decrypting it beforehand by running "ssh-keygen -p" to a temporary file (with a big warning when that happens, in case it's undesirable), if necessary.

   Once raw private key is extracted, it gets processed in the following fashion::

-    pbkdf2(sha256, raw_private_key, '¯\_ʻnerpsʻ_/¯', 500_000, nacl.SecretBox.KEY_SIZE)
+    pbkdf2(
+      pseudo_random_func = sha256,
+      password = raw_private_key,
+      salt = '¯\_ʻnerpsʻ_/¯',
+      iterations = 500_000,
+      derived_key_len = nacl.SecretBox.KEY_SIZE )

   I.e. PBKDF2-SHA256 (as implemented in python's hashlib.pbkdf2_hmac) is used
   with static salt (can be overidden via cli optioon) and 500k rounds (also